Freedom Force (comics): Initiative Freedom Force

-After the superhuman "Civil War", registered superheroes were teamed up and assigned to a state.
-Montana's Fifty State Initiative team is Freedom Force.
+After the superhuman "Civil War", registered superheroes were teamed up and assigned to a state, Montana's Fifty State Initiative team is Freedom Force.

 This Freedom Force team consists of Cloud 9, Think Tank, Equinox and Spinner, led by the Golden Age hero Challenger.

-During the Secret Invasion storyline, Equinox was revealed to be a Skrull infiltrator who is killed by Cloud 9.
+During the Secret Invasion storyline, Equinox is revealed to be a Skrull infiltrator and is killed by Cloud 9.
 Spinner dies soon after while trying to destroy a Skrull weapon system.

 During the Dark Reign storyline, new Initiative leader Norman Osborn orders Freedom Force to attack the Heavy Hitters after they secede from the Initiative.
 He feels he can trust the team to follow orders due both to Equinox's criminal past and to Challenger coming from a time where authority is to be respected and obeyed without question.
 They help the other Initiative teams to defeat and capture the Heavy Hitters' leader, Prodigy.

 During the Siege of Asgard, Steve Rogers reports that Challenger refused to take part in the attack on Asgard.
-Norman Osborn excludes his team and Stark-formed teams from the Siege.

-During the Fear Itself storyline, members of Freedom Force appear at a meeting held by Prodigy regarding magical hammers that have crashed into the Earth.
-Between these, there is also an inexplicably alive Spinner.
+During the Fear Itself storyline, the Freedom Force members appear at a meeting held by Prodigy regarding magical hammers that have crashed into the Earth.
+Among them is also Spinner, who is inexplicably shown alive.